silentauth/silentauth-sdk-web/README.md

 [![License][license-image]][license-url]

-The Web SDK for SilentAuth providing helper functions to check whether the device is on a cellular data connection, and for requesting the `check_url` for [PhoneCheck](https://tru.id/docs/phone-check) and [SubscriberCheck](https://tru.id/docs/subscriber-check).
+The Web SDK for SilentAuth providing helper functions to check whether the device is on a cellular data connection, and for requesting the SilentAuth check.

 ## Installation